aziyya/Hackathon-2-Group-33/README.md

 ## FEATURES
 Some features of the game :
-1. Character Customization: 'Lost Echoes' allows players to choose their character's class which is either warrior, mage or thief at the start of the game.
-The players will obtain different skills and items according to their character's class.
+1. Character Customization: 'Lost Echoes' allows players to name the protagonist with whatever name they like.

 2. Exploration: This game is set in a detailed cave environment with multiple interconnected rooms and passages to explore.
 Players can navigate through the cave, discovering hidden areas, secrets, and clues.